-480 A player might receive fixed-wing air support in a scenario.
+A player might receive fixed-wing air support in a scenario.
 Such air support will be designated in a scenario's Order of Battle.
-The air-support's time of arrival is randomly determined as follows.
+1145 The air-support's time of arrival is randomly determined as follows.
 The air support enters on the NEXT impulse after either player rolls doubles for ANY game-related function.
 Note: The term air support, plane, and aircraft are interchangeable within these rules.
-Example: The British player has a Harrier air-support mission.
-It is his impulse and he decides to take a shot at an Argentine AML-90 with a Scorpion.
+Example: The German player has a Stuka air-support mission.
+It is his impulse and he decides to take a shot at a British Matilda II with a Pz IV F2.
 The to-hit roll produces doubles.
-The British player resolves the attack normally and concludes his impulse.
-The next impulse (yes, before the Argentine player gets another impulse) the British Harrier air support arrives.
+The German player resolves the attack normally and concludes his impulse.
+The next impulse (yes, before the British player gets another impulse) the German Stuka air support arrives.
 If in the Rally Phase either player rolls doubles while attempting to rally a unit, the air support arrives in the first impulse of the following Operations Phase, regardless of who holds the initiative.
 Roll 1d6 to determine from what direction the air support enters the Map.
 A roll of 1 signifies north, 2 east, etc. If the roll comes up 5 or 6, the air support enters from a direction of the owning player's choosing.
-The air support has an unlimited MF.
+The air support has an unlimited MF, but it spends one MP per hex for the purposes of Opportunity Fire (5.3).
 It must, however, enter, move across, and exit the Map in the same impulse.
 The air support can only move in a straight line from its point of entry to the point of exit.
 Example: If the air support enters via hex H1, it can either follow the H hexrow (H1, H2, H3, etc.) until it exits the opposite Map edge, or follow either diagonal line H1, I1, J2, K2, etc., or H1, G1, F2, E2, etc. The air support CAN-NOT move H1, G1, and then shift to G2, G3.